 Who Is Considered a Tax Dependent?

-The IRS uses marital status, other types of relationships, and how much support is provided in a tax year, among other factors, to determine whether a taxpayer can claim a dependent.
-In order for you to claim someone as a dependent, you need to have provided more than half of the person’s financial support for the year.
+The IRS uses marital status, other types of relationships and how much support is provided in a tax year, among other factors, to determine whether a taxpayer can claim a dependent.
+For you to claim someone as a dependent, you need to have provided more than half of the person’s financial support for the year.
 It’s important to note, however, that not everyone you support qualifies as a dependent.

 Here are two general rules for all dependents: